Clinton Hill, Newark: Hawthorne Hill

 Hawthorne Hill is the southwest section of Upper Clinton Hill.

 Lower Clinton Hill

 Newark's highest concentration of vacant land and empty buildings can be found in the Lower Clinton Hill neighborhood, much of it cleared of all but a few clusters of older residences.
 For example, M&M's first factory was at 285 Badger Avenue and is now a vacant lot.
 There is some commercial activity along Avon Avenue and at the intersection of Peddie Street and Elizabeth Avenue and a scattering of small, convenience-oriented businesses on Clinton Avenue and Bergen Street.
-The Lower Clinton Hill neighborhood is served by the Newark Public Library's Clinton branch.
+The Lower Clinton Hill neighborhood was served by the Newark Public Library's Clinton branch before its closure in 2021.
 The Gant-Gilbert Arts Collective opened in 2022.

 South Broad Valley

 South Broad Valley, or simply South Broad Street, is a small mostly residential area at the eastside of Lower Clinton Hill, south of Lincoln Park.
 It is bordered by the McCarter Highway/Northeast Corridor Line on the east and Interstate 78 at the south.

 Malcolm X Shabazz High School is in neighborhood.